About

 The 1 year placement ended with my boss asking me to stay on for another year (it was just the two of us at that point) and push the technology forward.
 I would even receive a pay rise.
 That and the flattery pretty much did it.

-Over six years later I'm still there (2006).
+Six years later I was still there (2006).
 Gallio's project Digital Look took off and our approach to the Internet during the boom was to invest in our technology, use our heads and we came out of the crash unscathed.
 Digital Look is now one of the leading finance web sites providing solutions for HSBC, Barclays, The Abbey, The Express (national newspaper) and a bucket full of other clients.

-I went from the sole developer, to a lead developer, to the head of technology, they hired a CTO, I became his right hand man, and now, today, I've dropped back down to lead developer to allow me to reduce the time spent in the London offices and start to move on to my own projects.
+I went from the sole developer, to a lead developer, to the head of technology, they hired a CTO, I became his right hand man, and now, today, I've moved on to run my own business taking everything I learnt from a small startup working on extremely fast turn arounds - which suits my "hacker-like" approach to prototyping.

-Somewhere in between I married my college sweet heart (yep, that was Julie from before) in June of 2004 and in 2006 we would have been together for 10 years.
+Somewhere in between I married my college sweet heart, Julie, in June of 2004 and in 2014 we passed our "being together for more than half our lives" milestone!

-Phew - sorry, that wasn't really a short history!
+Sorry, that wasn't really a short history 😉